 2. I don’t live in the Flint area.
 How can I find flower farmers where I live?

 There are easy ways to find and support local flower farmers.
-When placing an order from your florist, request that he or she use local flowers.
+When placing an order with your florist, request that he or she use local flowers.
 Additionally, you can shop for flowers at your farmers market.
 Many flower farmers sell directly to customers at market; they’ll be happy to answer any questions you have.
-A quick search on the Association of Specialty Cut Flower Growers and the Floret Farmer-Florist Collective directories will give you names, websites and contact information of flower farmers in your area.
+A quick search on the Slow Flowers website and the Floret Farmer-Florist Collective directories will give you names, websites and contact information of flower farmers in your area.
 Lastly, Instagram is used by a huge number of farmer-florists.
 It’s a great place to find flower growers in your corner of the world, follow their story, and see examples of what they’re cultivating and selling.

-3. How long will Twig End Farm flowers last in a vase?
+3. How long will Twig End Farm flowers last?